anewgithubname/3202RLCI/Reviewer3.md

 this is the probability evoluation of Langevin dynamics or the log density ratio ODE of Eq(4) where $h$ is an identity mapping.
 The equilibrium is achieved if the probabilty current (flux) $q_t(\nabla_x \log q_t - \nabla_x \log p)$ is zero, meaning there is no net flow and $\frac{\partial q_t}{\partial t} = 0 $.
 Solving the differential equation $q_t(\nabla_x \log q_t - \nabla_x \log p)=0$,
 we have $q_t=p$ if we assume $p$ is a proper normalized distribution.
-This convergence is a well established theory.
+This convergence is a well established theory, see section 1.2 and 1.3 by https://userswww.pd.infn.it/~orlandin/fisica_sis_comp/fokker_planck.pdf.
+There is a sufficient boundary condition where the target density $p$, e.g. a Boltzmann distribution,  decays fast at $x \to \infty$ to satisfy the normalization condition (Eq 1.85 in https://userswww.pd.infn.it/~orlandin/fisica_sis_comp/fokker_planck.pdf).
+In order to satisfy the boundary condtion, probability current must be uniformly zero everywhere at equilibrium.

 For MonoFlow, the continuity equation is